 If you were following along with my Insta stories at the beginning of November, you may know that I was lucky enough to be eating real food in Ragusa, Sicily.
-I organised the trip for my hubby’s 40th birthday because Italy is one of his favourite places, but it was also a perfect opportunity for a real food adventure.
+I organized the trip for my hubby’s 40th birthday because Italy is one of his favorite places, but it was also a perfect opportunity for a real food adventure.

 Our Sicilian real food adventure began in Ragusa Superior, known as the modern part of town.
 It would be our base over the next six days.
 Because we arrived late in the evening, we asked the concierge for a restaurant recommendation, and she told us about Tipico.
 We dumped our bags and went straight there.

 What’s the first thing to do when eating out in Sicily?
 EAT PASTA!